Will-Banksy/simple-cli-calculator/README.md

 # Simple CLI Calculator

-Just solves simple expressions (no variables).

-Constants defined: PI, TAU, E.

-Functions defined: sin, cos, tan.
+A work in progress, will just solve simple expressions (no variables, differentiation, anything like that).

 ### Compile and Run

-Only tested on Manjaro Linux
+Only tested on Linux

-**Do not expect this to work well/at all, it is a work in progress**

 To compile: